Ankylosaur Isopods

 • Favorable Foods: Decaying wood, leaf litter, and animal waste.

-Their origin can be traced to Malaysia, and they are named after the armored Ankylosaurus because of their tough, textured exoskeleton.
+Their origin can be traced to Malaysia, and they are named after the armored Ankylosaurus because of their tough, textured exoskeleton and heavily armored body.
 A prized species, managing these isopods requires careful maintenance.
 The distinctive appearance is why many enthusiasts choose the Ankylosaur Isopod over other isopod species.
+Unique features such as their textured surface, armor-like traits, and spiked body make them stand out among isopods.
 It also makes a great addition to any isopod collection.

 Thriving in tropical environments, moderate humidity, and temperature levels are what Ankylosaur Isopods need.
 They grow up to 5 mm in size and feed on decaying organic matter, essential for survival.
 So, unless you are ready to take full responsibility, choosing Ankylosaur Isopods is not recommended.